 The new Trans-Canada Highway crossed the steep mountains and deep valleys of Rogers Pass in Glacier National Park.
-The pass was discovered by A.B.
-Rogers for the Canadian Pacific Railway in 1882 but the rail line through the pass was abandoned in 1916 when a tunnel was constructed to avoid the heavy snowfall and deadly avalanches.
+A.B.
+Rogers first came upon the pass for the Canadian Pacific Railway in 1882 but the rail line through the pass was abandoned in 1916 when a tunnel was constructed to avoid the heavy snowfall and deadly avalanches.
 The Trans-Canada Highway followed the route of the abandoned rails over the pass and in the footsteps of one of Canada’s most tragic avalanche histories.

 But much had changed since 1916.
 This time, Parks Canada and the Canadian Forces were ready with a team of snow avalanche forecasters and Howitzer gunners ready to control when and where avalanches would come to the new highway by shooting them down.
 They also built static defenses like snowsheds, tunnel-like structures that allow avalanches to pass over the highway.
 For more than 50 years, Parks Canada and the Canadian Forces have operated the world’s largest mobile avalanche control program, keeping motorists safe when travelling on the Trans-Canada Highway in winter.

-So, whether it’s moving goods – including BC’s legendary summer strawberries – across one of Western Canada’s busiest and most important trade corridors, visiting Glacier National Park, or travelling through Rogers Pass to spend Christmas with your family, the Trans-Canada Highway remains an important link for Canadians.
+So, whether it’s moving goods – including BC’s legendary summer strawberries – across one of Western Canada’s busiest and most important trade corridors, visiting Glacier National Park, or travelling through Rogers Pass, the Trans-Canada Highway remains an important link for Canadians.
 Today more than 4 million people per year travel the Trans-Canada Highway through Glacier National Park and Rogers Pass National Historic Site.
 The Trans-Canada lives up to its reputation for scenic views as it weaves spectacularly through Glacier National Park, home to some of the most beautiful protected mountainous terrain in British Columbia.